cmerino15/teach/cmd/README.md

 Microsoft realeases Windows Terminal -  A very useful application that allows the easy use and management of all three of the above and other shells.

-In my tutorial I'll start with a basic CMD tutorial.
-The reason is becaus a lot of documentation and tutorials online have commands that use CMD.
+In this tutorial, we'll start with a basic commands.
+The reason is becaus a lot of current documentation and tutorials online have commands that use CMD.

 I'll then move on to Powershell so that you get acquanted with that Shell.